rust-lang/book/src/ownership.md

 implemented as `Copy`.
 If you need to do something special when the value goes out of scope, being `Copy` will be an error.

 So what types are `Copy`?
-You can check the documentation for the given type to be sure, but as a rule of thumb, any simple value that only represents some memory can be `Copy`.
-Anything complicated will be the default, not-`Copy`.
+You can check the documentation for the given type to be sure, but as a rule of thumb, any any group of simple scalar values can be Copy, but nothing that requires allocation or is some form of resource is copy.
 And you can’t get it wrong: the compiler will throw an error if you try to use a type that moves incorrectly, as we saw above.

 ## Ownership and functions